Hanna-Kuzii/organick/README.md

 # Orhanick

 This project is built using Node.js and React, with MySQL as the database management system.
-The website is designed to be adaptive and cross-browser compatible, supporting Chrome and Firefox.
+The website is designed to be adaptive and cross-browser compatible.
 The project follows the BEM methodology and utilizes SCSS for styling.

 ## Table of Contents